tigoe/html-for-conndev/readme.md

 python -m SimpleHTTPServer
 ````

-On MAcOS Monterey or any other operating system running Python 3, you can use this instead:
+On MacOS Monterey or any other operating system running Python 3, you can use this instead:

 ````
 python -m http.server